Non-Statutory Stock Options: Everything You Need to Know

 1. It will increase the employee’s income without adding to the expense of the employer.
 An employee can make more money as the stock price rises.
 The expense is born not by the employer, but by the open market.

 2. It will increase the morale and engagement of employees.
 Benefits generally boost morale, but NSOs are extra special because they provide employees with the opportunity to make an even higher income while gaining the feeling that their overall actions will have a positive impact on their compensation.

 3. It offers flexibility with regard to taxes.
 Since the timing of NSOs exercising is rather flexible, employees can lessen the impact of taxes by delaying the exercise and sale of options until the time is right to make it financially worth it.
 From the company’s standpoint, they will also have deductions for the amount of spread that is reported as income by employees.

 On the flip side, there are some disadvantages of NSOs for both employees and companies to think about before exercising these options:

 1. They provide a bigger tax burden.
 Since NSOs are treated as regular income, exercising the options is a major tax activity that can place employees into a higher tax bracket.

 3. Issues with exercise.
-If there is cash required to exercise the options upfront, it can prevent some employees from being able to afford it.
-Exercises that require no cash can also be problematic for lower income employees since they could miss out on significant gains when they have to immediately sell exercised shares.
+If there is the cash required to exercise the options upfront, it can prevent some employees from being able to afford it.
+Exercises that require no cash can also be problematic for lower-income employees since they could miss out on significant gains when they have to immediately sell exercised shares.

 If you need help with NSOs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.